-The Board of directors has resolved not to declare the payment of a dividend in respect of the years ended 31 March 2018 and 2017.
+The Board of directors has resolved not to declare the payment of any dividend in respect of the year ended 31 March 2017.

-29 Operating Lease Arrangements
+27 Operating Lease Arrangements

 The Group leases its office properties under operating lease arrangements.
 The leases typically run for an initial period of one to four years.